bourumir-wyngs/serde-saphyr/README.md

 If you do not want this (or you are parsing into a JSON Value where it is wrongly inferred), enclose the value in quotes or set `strict_booleans` to true in [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/options/struct.Options.html).

 ## Deserializing into abstract JSON Value
 If you must work with abstract types, you can also deserialize YAML into [`serde_json::Value`](https://docs.rs/serde_json/latest/serde_json/value/index.html).
 Serde will drive the process through [`deserialize_any`](src/de.rs) because `Value` does not fix a Rust primitive type ahead of time.
 You lose strict type control by Rust `struct` data types.
+Also, unlike YAML, JSON does not allow composite keys, keys must be strings.
+Field order will be preserved.

 ## Binary scalars
 `!!binary`-tagged YAML values are base64-decoded when deserializing into `Vec<u8>` or `String` (reporting an error if it is not valid UTF-8)